-The last three activities are classic fire brigade solutions, and while reasonable, essential, and undoubtedly continuous, it is the first two actions that require renewed focus if ending the cycle can be expected.
-Improving the modes of problem-solving processes is inherently demanded by the catastrophic resolution perspective in the position taken by operatives of the last three.
+The last three activities are classic fire brigade solutions.
+While reasonable, essential, and undoubtedly continuous, the first two actions require renewed focus if ending the cycle can be expected.
+Improving the modes of problem-solving processes is inherently demanded by the catastrophic resolution perspective in the position of operatives of the last three.

-Thomas Hale of University-Oxford describes a similar but more hopeful choice he calls “catalytic cooperation” (here).
-Hale accepts the “resilience is all that is left” from the Club of Rome folks and rolls up his sleeves as a member of a very large group of academic economists.
+Thomas Hale of University-Oxford describes a similar but more hopeful choice, “catalytic cooperation” (here).
+Hale accepts the “resilience is all that is left” from the Club of Rome folks and rolls up his sleeves as a member of an extensive group of academic economists.
 He sees three features of climate mitigation that depart from the accepted model: joint goods, preference heterogeneity, and increasing returns.
 The presence of these characteristics reveals the chief barrier to global cooperation is not the threat of free riding but the lack of incentive to act in the first place.

 Humans have been redefining problems in new ways, from deciding that a cave with a guarded entrance is a good idea to the billions of “falsifiability” exercises ongoing today.
 They are theoretical, mathematical in the laboratory and the field.
 All of it is refreshing, but much of it is like a solid slap in the face with someone screaming, wake up, wake up.
 In many ways, we are still in that Neolithic cave, redefining problems in categorically new ways.